Cyrken/html-css/using-css/README.md

 <h2 class="veloci dino">Brachisaurus</h2>
 ```

-Now the `h2` element has both the `veloci` class **and** the `dino` class.
+Now the `h2` element has both the `veloci` class **and** the `dino` class. *The reason we can’t have a space in our class names is because the space is used to separate multiple classes on the same element.*

 ### Styling by number

-Finally, we can style elements based on their location an number: whether they’re first, last, odd, even, etc.
+We can also style elements based on their location and number: whether they’re first, last, odd, even, etc.

 ```html
 <ul>